Yugo917/local-ai-chatbot/domain-chat/docs/archi/TOOLS.md

 ---

-### 🔁 3. `DataConverter` : Transformation de Données
+### 🔁 3. `DataConverter`: Data Transformation

-Ce module a pour rôle de convertir des données brutes (markdown, Word, images, discussions) en segments exploitables (`datachunks` ou FAQ).
-Il propose aussi la génération de données d’entraînement à partir des mêmes sources.
+This module converts raw data sources (Markdown, Word, images, conversations) into usable segments (`datachunks` or FAQs).
+It can also generate training datasets from the same sources.

 ---

 ### 🔗 4.
-Synergie et Pipeline
+Synergy and Pipeline

-L’ensemble forme une chaîne fonctionnelle complète :
+Together, the components form a fully functional processing chain:

-1. `DataConverter` transforme les sources brutes en `datachunks`.
+1. `DataConverter` transforms raw sources into `datachunks`.
-2. `EmbeddingsCreator` enrichit ces chunks avec des vecteurs et des métadonnées.
+2. `EmbeddingsCreator` enriches these chunks with vectors and metadata.
-3. `DataToolApi` orchestre les appels et garantit la cohérence du pipeline.
+3. `DataToolApi` orchestrates the process and ensures pipeline consistency.

-Ce découpage garantit une architecture modulaire, réutilisable, et prête à alimenter des systèmes de recherche ou d’interrogation assistée par IA.
+This modular setup ensures a reusable, scalable architecture that’s ready to power AI-assisted search or query systems.